 US equity outflows

-In the week ending December 4, 2015, US equities saw total outflows of $3.4 billion, compared to $4.6 billion in the previous week.
-These equities saw outflows due to slow growth, the expectation of an interest rate hike in December, contraction in the manufacturing sector, and slowing growth in the services sector.
+In the week ended January 22, 2016, US equities saw total outflows of $3.1 billion compared to $1 billion in the previous week.
+These equities saw outflows due to slow growth, contraction in the manufacturing sector, and the perceived outperformance of European equities.

-The US economy reported higher auto and home sales, but overall manufacturing activity fell due to the strong US dollar.
+The US economy saw unemployment claims rise in December 2015 combined with lower inflation.
 Mutual fund companies such as American Funds, Vanguard, T. Rowe Price Group (TROW), and Janus Capital Group (JNS) are likely to be negatively affected by falls in investments.

 ETF investment outflows

 The ETF market has fallen significantly over the span of just a decade to more than $3 trillion.
 US equities form more than 65% of total ETF allocation.